Transformative Autism Programs

 -

-Honesty and Loyalty: Many individuals on the spectrum are known for their straightforwardness and honesty, providing genuine and loyal friendships.
+Honesty and Loyalty: Many individuals on the spectrum are known for their straightforward, honest, genuine, and loyal friendship.

 -